 1. Programme details for Competitive classes:

 Full particulars of each Own Choice must be given the entry, unless otherwise stated in the syllabus.
-Exceptions include solo classes up to Grade 4 or primary age.
+Exceptions include solo classes up to Grade 4 or primary age, for which this information is helpful but not mandatory.
 The details required are:

 - Title of the work